BrunoSiFe/origin-take-home-asignement/README.txt

 http://localhost:8080/swagger-ui.html#

 All validations, and point reducing/adding where created in separate files to allow for future use.

+The tests were made to all the classes that had either programming logic or business rules.

+There was no business rules implemented in the main service class, InsuranceService, being added in separate files to permit easier reuse and refactor, if needed.

 Notes:
 If Apache maven is not installed, it will be impossible to run the program, the reason being that maven was the selected